Do you know what is wrong with your car when it flashes a P0440 code? Learn all about this OBD code and how to fix it from an experienced mechanic.

-p0440 is a code that the computer sets when it sees that your EVAP system is not working correctly.
+This code appears when the computer detects your EVAP system is not working correctly.
 What is an EVAP system?
-Well all it really is is a way for the fumes that are generated from your fuel sloshing around and expanding on hot days to be stored until they can be sucked into the engine and burned.
+Well all it really is is a way for the fumes that are generated from your fuel sloshing around and expanding on hot days to be stored until they can be sucked into the engine and burnt.

 The first thing to try is re-installing your fuel cap as this can cause this code and is an easy fix.
 If you suspect the cap might be bad, then you might want to just replace it.
 You can also check for any loose or damaged hoses under your hood.
 They can cause this type of code.

 If that does not fix it then I recommend taking your car to a good repair shop.
 They will have what is called a "smoke machine".
 This machine puts smoke into the whole system and then they can see exactly where it is leaking.
 There is no other good way of checking for leaks in this system.
 It will save anyone lots of time and money to just take your car somewhere that has the capability to perform this test.

 If you still have any unresolved vehicle problems or questions, you can ask an auto mechanic online.
 For expert answers specific to your vehicle's make and model, I recommend JustAnswer Car.
 They have a large pool of certified mechanics to answer your questions for a small fee and you can also browse their answers to other users for free.